 Takua Pa, Phang Nga Pullman Khao Lak Resort

 Taking up prime real estate between the pristine Bang Muang Beach and Khao Sok National Park is Pullman Khao Lak Resort, where the Thailand flop-and-drop goes next-level.
-Sino-Portuguese architecture, cool beach club and spa with traditional Turkish baths makes this five-star resort a standout from the crowd.
+Sino-Portuguese architecture, a cool beach club and spa with traditional Turkish baths makes this five-star resort a standout from the crowd.

 Every age is catered for here, from an adults-only infinity pool and swim-up bar to an epic 1,000sqm kids’ club and cinema.
 One of the best ways to spend an afternoon at the resort is in a poolside cabana at Beach Club Kram.
 Kick back with cocktails and seafood small plates while looking out over the picture-perfect beach.